d12frosted/elpa-mirror/gnu/denote-readme.txt

   Variable `denote-id-regexp'
         Regular expression to match `denote-id-format'.

+  Variable `denote-signature-regexp'
+        Regular expression to match the `SIGNATURE' field in a file name.

   Variable `denote-title-regexp'
-        Regular expression to match the TITLE field in a file name ([The file-naming scheme]).
+        Regular expression to match the `TITLE' field in a file name ([The file-naming scheme]).

   Variable `denote-keywords-regexp'
-        Regular expression to match the KEYWORDS field in a file name ([The file-naming scheme]).
+        Regular expression to match the `KEYWORDS' field in a file name ([The file-naming scheme]).

   Variable `denote-excluded-punctuation-regexp'